-Ok, you may find this hard to believe but I actually had my first paying gig as a full time ukulele player last Saturday.
+Ok, you may find this hard to believe, but I actually had my first paying gig as a full time ukulele player last Saturday.

-I know what you must be thinking, what the hell?
+I know what you must be thinking: what the hell?

-Your trusting me to teach you ukulele and you may have already done more paying ukulele gigs than I have.
+You’re trusting me to teach you ukulele and you may have already done more paying ukulele gigs than I have.

 Many of you know that I have spent my musical career as a educator, studio musician, and composer.

-I didn’t really have the mindset to do a lot of gigs, I had responsibilities as a father and husband to be home and not be out late working.
+I didn’t really have the mindset to do a lot of gigs.
+I had responsibilities as a father and husband to be home and not be out late working.